 Giving Gastineau Human Services up to $500,000 for an accelerated expansion of the nonprofit’s residential substance abuse recovery program, rather than to Bartlett Regional Hospital which is closing Rainforest Recovery Center next Tuesday, got a preliminary vote of approval from Juneau Assembly members on Wednesday night.

 The nonprofit is drastically speeding up its plans and now hopes to add eight beds to its current 19-bed facility by Oct.
 14, rather than the original target date of Jan.
 6, GHS Executive Director Jonathan Swinton told Assembly members meeting as the Finance Committee.
-He said a rough estimate of the startup cost for the expansion is $650,000 “that would eat with the hope that we would get it back.”
+He said a rough estimate of the startup cost for the expansion is $650,000 “that we would eat with the hope that we would get it back.”

 “Certainly the $500,000 you offered to the hospital would definitely help us,” he told Assembly members.

 The committee voted Sept.
-4 to send a $500,000 funding proposal to keep Rainforest Recovery operating for the rest of the fiscal year ending next June 30 to the full Assembly, expecting a graduation transition to GHS during that time.
+4 to send a $500,000 funding proposal to keep Rainforest Recovery operating for the rest of the fiscal year ending next June 30 to the full Assembly, expecting a gradual transition to GHS during that time.
 But hospital officials unexpectedly announced the program’s closure last Thursday, citing resignations by several employees due to the knowledge the hospital’s program was being phased out.

 Rainforest Recovery is a 16-bed facility offering “high-intensity” residential treatment, while the GHS program offers “low-intensity” treatment with less medical supervision and structured programming.
 But Bartlett and GHS officials have said the difference in treatment levels is not vast, and note that Juneau residents make up about half of Rainforest Recovery patients and thus could be accommodated with the GHS expansion.